DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 <iframe width="510" height="325" src="https://www.youtube.com/embed/3ia3ngqM2mM" frameborder="0" allowfullscreen></iframe>

-## Classroom from deezer
+## Classroom from Deezer
 When all presentations finished, there was time for classrooms.
 A classroom was a workshop on some topic.
-For my classroom I picked Deezer's workshop on writing music visualizer with GPU shaders conducted by Adrien Coye de Brunélis.
+For my classroom, I picked Deezer's workshop on writing music visualizer with GPU shaders conducted by Adrien Coye de Brunélis.

 The classroom was easy to follow through because it was structured into separate exercises.
-In the end we ended up having Deezer's logo animated based on the music played.
+In the end, we ended up having Deezer's logo animated based on the music played.
 It was cool.

-To me it was surprising how much configuration is required to run just a simple program using OpenGL ES and shaders.
-UIKit and CoreGraphics by comparison are much much much easier to use.
+To me, it was surprising how much configuration is required to run just a simple program using OpenGL ES and shaders.
+UIKit and CoreGraphics, by comparison, are much much much easier to use.

 So if you're also interested to see the code behind shader programming, check out classroom repository on [GitHub](https://github.com/FrenchKit/DeezerClassroom).